About the Author

 A bigger picture:

-Katherine Williams is a lapsed Existentialist who grew up mostly in South Carolina, where she hung on to art for dear life.
+A bigger picture:Katherine Williams is a lapsed Existentialist who grew up mostly in South Carolina, where she hung on to art for dear life.
 That and surfing, which had been her goal since she laid eyes on two longboards in a friend’s yard when she was ten.
-Her parents disliked the beach, so she’d have to learn to drive first.
+Her parents disliked the beach, so she’d have to learn to drive.

 Navy life, mostly in Virginia, California, Europe, and South Carolina, had freed her family from two hard centuries in the deep South, so lean they barely even had lore.
-Almost freed.
-They lived in amazing places, but had to ship out every year or two, start at new schools in nearly every grade—and the boozy culture of the postwar Navy meant no adults were on board.
-Italy had three languages and art and fruit, and school was as magical as Hogwarts—but soon came Chesapeake.
+Almost freed, they lived in amazing places, but had to ship out every year or two, start at new schools in nearly every grade.
+And the boozy culture of the postwar Navy meant no adults were aboard.
+Italy had three languages, art, fruit, a volcano, and school was as magical as Hogwarts—but soon came Chesapeake.
 Again.
 And at the end lay Base Charleston, where Naval careers fetched up, and most brats were done moving.
 A century after the War, you could hardly buy garlic, and there was nothing to do but get wasted and wrap your car around a tree on Hwy 61.
 But Folly Beach had waves, and surfing meant freedom from treading the earth.

-There was a college, so when high school became unbearable she enrolled, at sixteen.
+Meanwhile, high school was unbearable, so she bailed.
 In Summer English she learned how Milton, Yeats, Joyce, Browning, and Millay had been artists.
-She wasn't ready for college but, having nothing better to do, she went, and got chewed up and spat out.
+Though not ready for college, she went, was chewed up, and spat out.
 She did drugs.
 She had sex.
-Her first friend at school was Dmetria, a Black girl she knew in English class.
 She kept surfing.
 On the beaches of NC and FL she got chewed up and spat out more.
 She gave as good as she got.
 She liked to surf.
-She had never learned to study.
-When she was seventeen, her little sister was killed by a car.
-Three years later her mother died.
+She liked school but was not much of a student. vWhen she was seventeen, death started coming.
+Her sister was the first.
+Three years later her mother.
 She stopped surfing and got serious about school.
-She majored in French because they didn't offer Italian or surfing.
-French was universal, and wouldn't force her to specialize before she figured things out.
-Plus it was like reading, only harder.
-She liked Baudelaire's prose poems, and du Mauriac.
-She liked working in restaurants.
-She ran the movie program for the Student Government Association her last year, and discovered film could be an art form too.
-She volunteered at the central production office during the international performing arts festival.
+She did French because they didn't offer Italian or surfing.
+French was universal, and wouldn't force her to choose.
+It was like reading, only harder.
+She liked Baudelaire's prose poems, and the Existentialists.
+She liked waiting tables.
+She ran the students’ movie theater, and saw film as an art form.
+Her final summer she goferred at the performing arts festival’s production office.
+She went to New York and saw that a city could be an art form.
 She got hired on to manage the Sullivan’s Island Arts Council incorporation, and then clerked for a year at the Gibbes Museum.
+Those last two were mundane.

+She has published three chap books and a collection, and read at venues from the LA Poetry Festival Gala to the College of Charleston.
+The Pushcart nominee’s poems appear in Spillway, Projector, Diagram, Measure, SC Review, and elsewhere.
 In Charleston she is a community arts advocate who produced occasional readings in Los Angeles, volunteered for the UCLA/Lennox education partnership.
-She served on the board of The Poetry Society of SC, where she was awarded a SouthArts grant for the Warrior Poets Series, presenting eminent poets in readings and workshops at Charleston’s downtown VA Medical Center.
-She spearheaded the James Island Arts Council, and founded Poetry at McLeod. where illustrious Black poets present their art at a Southern cotton plantation now dedicated to researching and honoring the lives of people who were enslaved there.
+She served on the board of The Poetry Society of SC, spearheaded the James Island Arts Council, and founded Poetry at McLeod. where illustrious Black poets present their art at a Southern cotton plantation where the lives of people who were enslaved there are now honored.

 photo: Jimmy Dowds